 Sometimes known as window dressers, visual merchandisers develop, deliver and communicate visual concepts and strategies to promote retail brands, products and services in-store, in catalogues or online.

-You'll create eye-catching displays, using creative flair and imagination and your eye for design, colour and style.
+You'll create eye-catching displays using your creative flair, imagination and eye for design, colour and style.

 Assistant salaries range between £20,000 and £28,000.